weareunderdesign/weareunder.design/underground.md

 - continuous growth: the path of mastery has no end, our approach grows with you
 - infinitely deep exploration for advanced techniques and nuanced applications

-we're unlocking human creativity by bridging the gap between inspiration and execution. we understand the frustration when limitations restrict your vision, whether visual, musical, or interactive. our approach seamlessly blends all creative mediums, redefining expression.
+we understand the frustration when limitations restrict your vision, whether visual, musical, or interactive. our approach seamlessly blends all creative mediums, redefining expression.

 #### education

 education drives innovation at under. we foster continuous learning within our team and creative community, empowering creators at every stage. we showcase real applications of our work, demonstrating its creative potential even as we grow.

-we believe in radical transparency. our open approach extends beyond code to knowledge sharing and collaborative creation. we see creativity as an ongoing dialogue.
+we believe in radical transparency. our open approach extends beyond code to knowledge sharing and collaborative creation, seeing creativity as an ongoing dialogue.

 - open exchange: ideas multiply when shared freely
 - community synergy: we grow stronger together, supporting each other